MA-Chiasson/BVG-7003-Devoir-3-FastTrackGWAS/README.md

   File `Phenotype_African.txt`, in .txt format, can be found in the data directory of this repository.

   Note that phenotype data could be provided in other table formats, as long as the first column represents the genetic ID, and the other columns represent trait values.
-See h[ttps://github.com/xiaolei-lab/rMVP?tab=readme-ov-file#phenotype](url) for more detailed information.
+See [https://github.com/xiaolei-lab/rMVP?tab=readme-ov-file#phenotype]([url](https://github.com/xiaolei-lab/rMVP?tab=readme-ov-file#phenotype)) for more detailed information.

+### 2.2.
+Other data recommandations

+**Missing genotype data imputation** :
+We recommend the users to impute missing data **before** importing their data into the pipeline.
+Data imputation methods relying on inference from haplotypes are very accurate and should preferentially be used.
+Unfortunately, this can not be done through the rMVP package, but it can be done using external software such as LD-kNNi, FILLIN, FSHAP or BEAGLE.

+rMVP provides an alternative option for data imputation for which an example is available in the **Quality control** section below.
+***Remove this if we do not manage to make the example***

 ---

 ## 3. **Dependencies**